 We use BRAND NEW cylinder head castings to base our heads from.
-This separates our head program from most others simply because other companies would rather dig up a 30 year old head and clean it up rather than just accepting the fact that it's just plain worn out and has been heat cycled (and generally overheated) for it's entire life!
+This separates our head program from most others simply because other companies would rather dig up a 30-year-old head and clean it up rather than just accepting the fact that it’s just plain worn out and has been heated cycled (and generally overheated) for its entire life!

 3-Valve Seats- Absolutely, without a doubt valve seats are the hottest topic concerning the Type 4 cylinder head!
 The valve seats that were installed in the stock heads featured 1970s technology for material composition and also the procedures for their install were not as refined as we have today.

-Most of the specifications about material and installation of our valve seats is proprietary to our cylinder head program and cannot be shared here.
-I can however tell you that the valve seats that come in the AMC new castings are removed and thrown away, in favor of our own seats installed our own way.
+Most of the specifications about material and installation of our valve seats are proprietary to our cylinder head program and cannot be shared here.
+I can, however, tell you that the valve seats that come in the AMC new castings are removed and thrown away, in favor of our own seats installed our own way.

 We do feel that these valves are far superior to the “Sodium Filled” valves that were OEM equipment on some Type 4 engines- none of our heads are available with these sodium filled valves that can fail and leave you with an engine that’s just a pile of rubble!